 On our NLP courses we can help people to create relationships goals in a specific way, that come to fruition – it’s based on research from Harvard University in 1979.
 The key here is that you can’t force a particular person to be in a relationship with you – but you can describe the person you’d like to be with (so no names go into our relationship goals!).
-We can increase the likelihood of achievement of this goal by popping it into someone’s Time Line using Time Line Therapy™ – which we can do for NLP Practitioner course and Coach Courses for delegates.
+We can increase the likelihood of achievement of this goal by popping it into someone’s Time Line using Creating Your Future Techniques™ – which we can do for NLP Practitioner course and Coach Courses for delegates.

 Values play a huge impact on our relationships …

 Values determine what is important to us.
 They determine what we spend time on and what motivates us.
 Values are held at the unconscious level.
 Even if you think you know your Values, the chances are that you don’t because they’re held at the unconscious level – most likely you’ll know your aspirational values.

 We have a Values set in each context of our life – including a set for relationships.
 Our Values are held in a hierarchy of importance.
 The unconscious mind spends most time trying to fulfil the number 1 Value in a given context, then number 2 and so forth.